-In late April, the Food and Drug Administration (FDA) began issuing Emergency Use Authorizations for at-home coronavirus test kits.
-These authorizations came after the FDA issued warnings in late March to companies who were selling at-home test kits that were not FDA-approved.
-As of June, four companies have received Emergency Use Authorization (EUA) to sell at-home coronavirus test kits – LabCorp, Everlywell, Quest Diagnostics, and Hims & Hers.
+In late April 2020, the Food and Drug Administration (FDA) began issuing Emergency Use Authorizations for at-home coronavirus test kits.
+These authorizations came after the FDA issued warnings in late March of that year to companies who were selling at-home test kits that were not FDA-approved.
+Multiple companies have received Emergency Use Authorization (EUA) to sell at-home coronavirus test kits: LabCorp, Everlywell, Quest Diagnostics, and Hims & Hers.

 These EUAs have been issued in response to the global COVID-19 pandemic, and the need to increase testing capacity and accessibility.

 Currently, the at-home testing kits that are available are for sample collection only.
 They are not diagnostic tests that will give individuals a positive or negative result on the spot.

 The approaches to at-home coronavirus testing differ slightly between companies, but generally they are similar to the tests being administered in hospitals and health clinics.
 In these tests in the healthcare setting, healthcare workers take a nasal swab from a patient, then send the specimen to a lab to be tested for genetic material for SARS-CoV-2, the virus that causes COVID-19.
 The test is conducted through a process called polymerase chain reaction, or PCR.
 This process can take a few hours.
 There are also tests available that can provide results onsite in minutes.

 At-home tests adapt this process by allowing individuals to collect their own nasal swab or saliva samples.
 Individuals then mail their specimens to labs for testing, typically using a provided, pre-paid shipping label.
 Depending on the company, results are available within a few days via app, email, or phone.